-The Chairman advised Council that three written questions had been submitted with advance notice in accordance with the Constitution, one had been published with the agenda and two as supplements to the agenda.
+The Chairman advised Council that two written questions had been submitted with advance notice in accordance with the Constitution.

-The first question was from Councillor Cherry and addressed to the Leader of the Council, Councillor Wood, and was in relation to Brackley Arcade, Bretch Hill.
+The first question was from Councillor Cherry and addressed to the Leader of the Council, Councillor Wood, and was in relation the motion on climate change that had been agreed at the 22 July Council meeting.
 A written answer had been tabled at the meeting (annex to the Minutes as set out in the Minute Book).

-Councillor Cherry thanked the Leader for the response to the question and confirmed he did not have a supplementary question.
+By way of a supplementary question, Councillor Cherry asked if the Leader would consider establishing a cross-party member working group for this piece of work.
+In response to the supplementary question, Councillor Wood advised that for the extensive response and confirmed he did not have a supplementary question.